 Better home improvement marketing includes everything you're doing in the "Good" stage, but taking it all a bit further.

-Video: You're creating DIY videos with your phone and a tripod (please use a tripod) on the job and around the office in order to show off work and answer questions.
-You're even creating YouTube and Facebook channels and embedding these videos on your website.
+- Video: Create DIY videos using your phone and a tripod on the job and around the office in order to show off work and answer questions.
+Share these videos to YouTube and Facebook channels and embed them on your website.
 The first few will be a little rough, but don't worry — you'll get better.
-Keep it short, keep it smooth and be yourself.
+Keep it short, keep it smooth, and be authentic.

-Lead nurturing: Working with your sales team, you build out an automated email program that all customer prospects begin to receive once they enter your CRM.
-This will take some planning and tech work, but once someone requests more information about your products or services, they will begin to receive a smooth cadence of email messages that – based on how they engage (or don't) — determine what the next, best message will be.
+- Lead Nurturing: Work with your sales team to build out an automated email program that all customer prospects begin to receive once they enter your CRM.
+This will take some planning and tech work, but once someone requests more information about your products or services, they will begin to receive a smooth cadence of email messages that — based on how they engage (or don't) — determine what the next, best message will be.
 This will really narrow the way you approach your content calendar, as well.

-Local SEO: You begin building specific pages for your website built around the areas you serve and the services you provide.
-Additionally, you spend more time identifying directories and review sites where you can claim your business, fill out profiles with accurate information and respond to any comments made about your work.
+- Local SEO: In 2019, Google saw 350 times more searches for the keywords “local” and “near me” than in 2009.
+Build specific pages for your website around the areas you serve and the services you provide.
+Additionally, spend more time identifying directories and review sites where you can claim your business, fill out profiles with accurate information and respond to any comments made about your work.

-Non-branded paid search: Now you begin to increase your search investment, competing for a broader range of terms and creating unique landing pages that offer a nice, cohesive experience for users who click on your ads.
-You're more aggressive with your remarketing campaigns.
-Users will enter the lead nurturing program with unique welcome messages based on their interests once they fill out the form on the landing page, and the content they receive will be different than the content people with other priorities get.
+- Non-Branded Paid Search: Increase your search investment to compete for a broader range of terms.
+Create unique landing pages that offer a cohesive experience for users who click on your ads.
+Users will enter the lead nurturing program with unique welcome messages based on their interests once they fill out the form on the landing page, and the content they receive will be tailored to their preferences.

-Video ads: Using stock footage and some of the video you've shot yourself, you make short :06, :15 and :30-second ads for your business that you can use on YouTube.
-This program dovetails nicely with your paid search campaigns, since YouTube — a Google product — can be tied into the search king's knowledge of user intent.
+- Video Ads: Using stock footage and some of the video you've shot yourself, make short :06, :15, and :30-second ads for your business that you can use on YouTube.
+This dovetails nicely with paid search campaigns, since YouTube — a Google product — can be tied into the search engine’s knowledge of user intent.

 3. Blow-It-Out-Of-The-Water Home Improvement Marketing

-Influencer: You're creating an entire video series around your work, your employees and your customers that you strategize, plan and promote.
+With “Better” home improvement marketing, you're creating video series around your work, your employees, and your customers that you strategize, plan and promote.
 You're appealing to more than just customers now — you're actually building an audience.
 You're on Facebook, Instagram, YouTube — you're an expert and a personality.

-Data: You're using data and analytics to drive your content asset production.
+- Data: Use analytics to drive your content asset production.
 What gets the most engagement in social and email?
 What's driving search traffic?
-You're using these insights to improve your existing content and create hyper-targeted new assets.
+These insights will help you improve your existing content and create hyper-targeted new assets.

-Personalization: Using that same data, you're making your email workflows much more granular.
-Every user action spurs a content-based reaction, allowing you to deliver the right asset at the right moment to seize a user's attention and move them a nudge further down the sales funnel.
+- Personalization: Make your email workflows much more granular using behavioral data.
+Every user action spurs a content-based reaction, allowing you to deliver the right asset at the right moment to seize a user's attention and move them further down the sales funnel.

-Owning the SERP: You're investing in tools to identify search engine results page features — Answer Boxes, Featured Snippets, video previews, etc. — to find places where you can target your content.
+- Owning the SERP: Invest in tools to identify search engine results page features — Answer Boxes, Featured Snippets, video previews, etc. — to find places where you can target your content.
 You want your content at the top of the page, any way, any how.